geohackweek/GoogleEarthEngine/_episodes/03-load-imagery.md

 ### Load Vector Boundary
 We'll work on making a composite satellite image for a US watershed.
 The easiest way to filter for an irregular location without having to identify the paths and rows of the satellite image tiles is to use a vector polygon.

-There are four ways to use vector data in GEE:
+There are four ways to obtain vector data in GEE:

-  * 1. [Upload your own](https://developers.google.com/earth-engine/importing) to your **Asset** folder.
-You can set sharing permissions on these as needed.
+  * [Upload a shapefile](https://developers.google.com/earth-engine/importing) directly to your personal *Asset* folder in the top left panel.
+You can create subfolders and set sharing permissions on these as needed.
+We use an asset vector file in the [Accessing Satellite Imagery module](https://geohackweek.github.io/GoogleEarthEngine/03-load-imagery/).
-      * When you upload a vector file (called a table) to your asset folder using the "New" button under the **Assets tab** in the upper left panel of the code editor, it will be stored in 'users/yourUserName/filename' unless you create new folders within your Assets space.
-      * Load your asset using its GEE filepath: "users/yourUserName/subFolder/datasetName", where you can have as many or as few subfolders as you wish.
-      * For more on importing vector files, see the [Developer's Guide section on Importing Table Data](https://developers.google.com/earth-engine/importing).
-      * **Tip**: when uploading a shapefile, you need to select all associated files (.dbf, .shx, .prf, etc) or upload a zipped file containing only one shapefile.
+  * Import an existing [Google Fusion Table](https://support.google.com/fusiontables#topic=1652595), or [create your own](https://fusiontables.google.com/data?dsrcid=implicit) fusion table from a KML in WGS84.
+Each fusion table has a unique Id (File > About this table) that can be used to load it into GEE.
+GEE only recently added the Asset option, so you may see folks still using fusion tables in the forums, etc. If you have the choice, I'd use an asset.
-  * 2. Use an existing vector dataset in GEE.
+  * Use an existing vector dataset in GEE.
 (Browse the vector dataset catalog here)[https://developers.google.com/earth-engine/vector_datasets].
-  *  3. Import an existing [Google Fusion Table](https://support.google.com/fusiontables#topic=1652595), or [create your own](https://fusiontables.google.com/data?dsrcid=implicit).
-Each fusion table has a unique Id (File > About this table) that can be used to load it into GEE.
-You also need to set sharing permissions similar to other items in your Google Drive if you want others to be able to access your fusion table.
-    * *Note: GEE only recently added the Asset option, so you may see folks still using fusion tables in the forums, etc. If you have the choice, I'd use an asset.
-See an example of fusion tables being used in the [Spatial and Temporal Reducers Module](https://geohackweek.github.io/GoogleEarthEngine/04-reducers/).*
-  * 4. Manually draw points, lines, and polygons using the geometry tools in the code editor.
+  * Manually draw points, lines, and polygons using the geometry tools in the code editor.
 We do this in the [Classify Imagery Module](https://geohackweek.github.io/GoogleEarthEngine/05-classify-imagery/).

 Here, we will use an existing vector asset, the [USGS Watershed Boundaries - HUC12](https://code.earthengine.google.com/dataset/USGS/WBD/2017/HUC12)